LearnersGuild/phase-interviews/foundations-to-practice/practice/README.md

 - [ ] __5:__ The background of the banner is light blue

 ### DOM Manipulation
-When the user clicks the "Add Team" button, add the team name from the text box to the list of teams on the page.
+When the user clicks the "Add Team" button, add a new team name (entered in the text box) to the list of teams on the page.

 - [ ] __10:__ Add event listener to "Add Team" button
-- [ ] __15:__ Add team name as another entry in the team list on the page.
+- [ ] __10:__ Add another entry to the team list on the page after button click.
+- [ ] __10:__ The new entry to the team list contains the new team name entered in the text box.